-It has been a problem of longstanding theoretical and practical interest to model reaction pathways and transition mechanisms in generic chemical and biological systems.1-7 Due to recent progress in high performance computing, brute-force Molecular Dynamics (MD) simulations with all-atom resolution have enabled a possible way to do such analysis in femtosecond temporal and all-atom spatial precision, making it a useful tool for studying diverse phenomena.
-However this leads to a deluge of data resulting from explicit enumeration of all atomic coordinates over a very large number of MD timesteps.
-To make sense of such high-dimensional trajectories resulting from MD, it is a common practice to project them along low-dimensional coordinates identified with one of many dimensionality reduction schemes.8-11 However, more often than not in such schemes one ends up losing the kinetic connectivity of the high-dimensional landscape.
-This can thus lead to incorrect interpretation of MD trajectories, for example making molecular conformations appear closer to each other than they are and obfuscating interconversion pathways between them.

-In this work, we develop a formalism that learns a multi-dimensional yet minimally complex reaction coordinate (RC), such that when projected along this RC, all possible kinetically relevant pathways can be demarcated and the true high-dimensional connectivity is maintained.
-The central idea is to calculate the interconversion times between different pairs of metastable states, which can be defined a priori or learnt on-the-fly, and monitor how these distances change by adding additional dimensions to the RC.
+It has been a problem of longstanding theoretical and practical interest to model reaction pathways and transition mechanisms in generic chemical and biological systems.^{1-8} Due to recent progress in high-performance computing, brute-force Molecular Dynamics (MD) simulations with all-atom resolution have enabled a possible way to do such analysis in femtosecond temporal and all-atom spatial precision, making it a useful tool for studying diverse phenomena.
+However, this leads to a deluge of data resulting from explicit enumeration of all atomic coordinates over a very large number of MD timesteps.
+To make sense of such high-dimensional trajectories resulting from MD, it is a common practice to project them along low-dimensional coordinates identified with one of many dimensionality reduction schemes.^{9-12} However, more often than not in such schemes, one ends up losing the kinetic connectivity of the high-dimensional landscape.
+This can thus lead to incorrect interpretation of MD trajectories, for example making molecular conformations appear closer to each other than they are and obfuscating interconversion pathways between them.13 coordinate (RC), such that when projected along this RC, all possible kinetically relevant pathways can be demarcated and the true high-dimensional connectivity is maintained.
+The central idea is to calculate the interconversion times between different pairs of metastable states, which can be defined a priori or learned on-the-fly,14 and monitor how these distances change by adding additional dimensions to the RC.
 The procedure is stopped when the interconversion times do not vary with additional RC components.
-The interconversion times are calculated using the commute distance framework proposed by Noé, Clementi and co-workers.
-While such a kinetic or commute distance based procedure is indeed already recommended best practice in the construction of Markov State Models (MSMs), it is not directly amenable to rare event systems that might be undersampled, or accessible only through biased simulations.
+The interconversion times are calculated using the commute distance framework proposed by Noé, Clementi, and co-workers.^{15,16} While such a kinetic or commute distance-based procedure is indeed already recommended best practice in the construction of Markov State Models (MSMs),17 it is not directly amenable to rare event systems that might be undersampled, or accessible only through biased simulations.